 Chapter 13 gives debtors important rights, such as the right to keep property that could otherwise be lost through repossession or foreclosure - but Chapter 13 also puts burdens on debtors, such as the burden of making complete and truthful disclosures of their financial situation.
 It is important for debtors who file a Chapter 13 bankruptcy case to understand their rights and responsibilities in bankruptcy.
 In this connection, the advice of an attorney is crucial.
-Debtors are entitled to expect certain services will be performed by their attorneys, but debtors also have responsibilities to their attorneys.
-In order to assure that debtors and their attorneys understand their rights and responsibilities in the Chapter 13 process, the Bankruptcy Court for the District of Idaho has approved the following agreement, setting out the rights and responsibilities of both debtors in Chapter 13 and their attorneys.
+Debtors are entitled to expect certain services will be performed by their attorneys, but debtors also have responsibilities in the Chapter 13 process, the Bankruptcy Court for the District of Idaho has approved the following agreement, setting out the rights and responsibilities in Chapter 13 and their attorneys.
 By signing this agreement, debtors and their attorney accept these responsibilities.